johnhadaway/wordcloud-from-corpus/README.md

 ### Usage:
 ```
-python wordcloud-from-corpus.py --conllu <path to conllu file> --pdf <path to pdf file> --posInclude <part of speech to be included> --posExclude <part of speech to be excluded> --colormap <matplotlib colormap>
+python wordcloud-from-corpus.py --conllu <path to conllu file> --file <path to either the .pdf or .txt file> --posInclude <part of speech to be included> --posExclude <part of speech to be excluded> --colormap <matplotlib colormap>
 ```